Niacin Extended-release/lovastatin (By mouth)

 Warnings While Using This Medicine:

-- Make sure your doctor knows if you have kidney disease, liver disease, angina, diabetes, an electrolyte problem, an endocrine problem, gout, low blood pressure, a metabolic problem, a muscle problem, uncontrolled epilepsy (seizures), or an underactive thyroid.
-Tell your doctor if you drink alcohol on a regular basis.
+- Make sure your doctor knows if you have kidney disease, liver disease, angina, diabetes, gout, low blood pressure, muscle pain or weakness, seizures, or an underactive thyroid.
+Tell your doctor if you drink alcohol regularly.

 - Make sure any doctor or dentist who treats you knows that you are using this medicine.
-You may need to stop using this medicine if you have a major surgery or a major injury.
+You may need to stop using this medicine if you have a major surgery, a major injury, or you develop other serious health problems.

 Possible Side Effects While Using This Medicine: